#435: PyPI Security Transcript

 11:41 They're just like on the consumer side.

-11:43 But then on the producer side or the package maintainer or project maintainer, that's, there's a whole other slew of things that one has to worry about.
+11:43 But then on the producer side or the package maintainer or project maintainer, there's a whole other slew of things that one has to worry about.

-11:53 There's some stuff we'll talk about in there, which will be really fun.
+11:52 Yeah, there's some stuff we'll talk about in there, which will be really fun.

 11:55 I think also there's the third level of just the people who run PyPI and the infrastructure and the stats behind it.